2022 WDF World Darts Championship: Format and qualifiers

 All girls that will be under the age of 18 on 9 January 2022 shall be eligible to play in the 2022 Lakeside WDF Girls World Championship tournaments.
 Final of the tournament shall be played at the Lakeside Country Club, Frimley Green, England as a part of the 2022 WDF World Darts Championships tournament.

-Qualifying criteria is as follows (cut-off date 4 December 2021):
+Qualifying criteria are as follows (cut-off date 4 December 2021):